continental/hybrid_learning/docs/source/userguide/custom_dataset_handles/activation_map_handling.rst

-The following example shows how a COCO :py:class:`~hybrid_learning.datasets.custom.coco.ConceptDataset` is wrapped to produce activation maps of layer 4 of a Mask R-CNN model.
+The following example shows how a COCO :py:class:`~hybrid_learning.datasets.custom.coco.mask_dataset.ConceptDataset` is wrapped to produce activation maps of the layer ``features.5`` of an AlexNet model.
 It then yields tuples of

 - the activation map tensor obtained from a (transformed) COCO image,